ahmednofal/grr/grr/acauthority/docs.md

     This creates a new flow.
 The flow may send back many responses which will be

+    also
+    client_messages instance member data in flow_base file classes also

+  def CallState(self, next_state="", start_time=None):
+    """This method is used to schedule a new state on a different worker.

+    This is basically the same as CallFlow() except we are calling ourselves.
+The state will be invoked at a later time.

+    Args:
+       next_state: The state in this flow to be invoked.
+       start_time: Start the flow at this time.
+This delays notification for flow processing into the future.
+Note that the flow may still be processed earlier if there are client responses waiting.

+    Raises:
+       FlowRunnerError: if the next state is not valid.
+    """

+    self.QueueResponse(msg, start_time)

+    # Notify the worker about it.
+    self.QueueNotification(session_id=self.session_id, timestamp=start_time)
 /home/naufal/Documents/auc/semesters/fall2018/seniorprj1/grr/grr/server/grr_response_server/flow_base.py

+/home/naufal/Documents/auc/semesters/fall2018/seniorprj1/grr/grr/server/grr_response_server/flow_runner.py

 4. The child flow calls CallClient() which schedules some messages for the client.
 Since its runner has a parent runner, the messages are queued on the parent runner's message queues.